Recommended age group: 11–18

 Challenge: create a Paralympic legacy idea and speech

-- If appropriate, they can also carry out further research of their own, e.g. to investigate the huge part that science and technology has played in the development of opportunities for athletes and others with disabilities, to find out more about ParalympicsGB athletes, and how other events or Movements are celebrated.
+- If appropriate, students can also carry out further independent research into ParalympicsGB, its athletes and how other events or movements are celebrated e.g. to investigate the huge part that science and technology has played in the development of opportunities for athletes and other disabled people.

-- Based on a combination of solid research and sharing of creative ideas, each pair decides an a creative legacy idea and prepares their two-minute argument.
+- Based on a combination of research and sharing of creative ideas, each pair decides an a creative legacy idea and prepares their two-minute speech - using the words and phrases discussed with the class and the Plan Your Speech activity sheet to build an effective argument.